 After integrating basic scalajs support into the project (part 1), we now want to include the following libraries (described here):

-mainprojectfolder/build.sbt file describing the js project defined in the last article.
+To do so, add the following settings to your mainprojectfolder/build.sbt file describing the js project defined in the last article.

 lazy val js = (project in file("js")).enablePlugins(ScalaJSPlugin).settings(